n., plural: xylems

 These are dead and are tube-like cells with a tapering end.
 They are found in the gymnosperm and angiosperm.
 These cells have a thick lignified cell wall and lack protoplasm.
 The main function they perform is water and mineral transportation.

-These are dead cells containing central lumen and lignified walls; they provide mechanical support to the plant and responsible for water transportation.
+These are dead cells containing central lumen and lignified walls; they provide mechanical support to the plant and are responsible for water transportation.

 The cells of xylem called parenchyma cells store food material and are considered the living cells of xylem.
 Moreover, they assist in the reduced distance transportation of water.
 Also, they are involved in the storage of carbohydrates, fats, and water conduction.